Why did the Trump administration remove all undocumented immigrants from Guantanamo Base?

-The government of President Trump decided to remove all undocumented immigrants that it held at the Guantánamo Naval Base to eliminate the need for a temporary court order and to respond to legal challenges questioning the detention conditions and the rights of those held there.
+The government of President Trump decided to remove all undocumented immigrants that it had detained at the Guantanamo Naval Base in order to eliminate the need for a temporary court order and to respond to legal challenges questioning the detention conditions and the rights of those held there.

-The Department of Justice defended the operation to release immigrants, arguing that the detention in Guantanamo was of a “temporary, not indefinite” nature, according to the agency AP.
+The Department of Justice defended the operation to release immigrants, arguing that the detention in Guantanamo was of a "temporary, not indefinite" nature, as noted by the agency AP.

 He also reiterated that by emptying the immigration center, the need for emergency judicial measures requested by human rights advocacy organizations was eliminated.

-The Trump administration also responded to a lawsuit filed by the American Civil Liberties Union (ACLU) and the Center for Constitutional Rights, arguing that immigrants in Guantánamo did not have “the same constitutional protections as U.S. citizens” and therefore did not have the right to legal assistance on equal terms.
+The Trump administration also responded to a lawsuit filed by the American Civil Liberties Union (ACLU) and the Center for Constitutional Rights, arguing that immigrants in Guantánamo did not have “the same constitutional protections as U.S. citizens” and therefore were not entitled to legal assistance on equal terms.

-The relocation of immigrants and the temporary suspension of detentions
+The transfer of immigrants and the temporary suspension of detentions

-The operation concluded on Thursday with the airlift of nearly 200 Venezuelan immigrants back to their home country, bringing an end to the presence of immigrants in the controversial center.
+The operation concluded on Thursday with the air transfer of nearly 200 Venezuelan immigrants back to their country of origin, marking the end of the presence of immigrants in the controversial center.

 However, satellite images confirm that the facilities of the Base are being expanded, as revealed by the network Univision.